castorini/honk/README.md

 Please ensure that you have a working microphone.
 If you cannot get the demo working but would still like to see it in action, please see [the video](https://www.youtube.com/watch?v=31J4CD6VhX4).

+If you need to adjust options, like turning off CUDA, please edit `config.json`.

 ## Server
 ### Setup and deployment
 `python .` deploys the web service for identifying if audio contain the command word.
 By default, `config.json` is used for configuration, but that can be changed with `--config=<file_name>`.